John Archer Elmore

 - John Archer Elmore was born on 21 August 1762 in Prince Edward County, Virginia.

 - He married Mary Ann Sarah Saxon, daughter of Benjamin Saxon and Elizabeth Perry, on 1 March 1788 in South Carolina.

 - He married Mary Ann Martin, daughter of John Martin and Elizabeth Dickerson Terry, on 14 March 1805 in Abbeville District, South Carolina.

 - John Archer Elmore died on 24 April 1834 at age 71 in Autauga County, Alabama.

-- He was buried at Huntington Cemetery in Autauga (later Elmore) County, Alabama, his old homeplace.
+- He was interred at Huntington Cemetery, Autauga (later Elmore) County, Alabama, his old homeplace.

 - A short biographical sketche of John Archer Elmore appears in Alabama, Her History, Resources, War Record, and Public Men, from 1540 to 1872.

 - Elmore County, established by the Alabama legislature on 15 February 1866 from parts of Autauga, Coosa, Montgomery and Tallapoosa counties, was named in honor of General John Archer Elmore, a veteran of the American Revolution and early settler of Alabama.

 - The following appeared on 22 February 1916 in The Houston Post: (New Waverly, February 21) Mrs. Mary Martin Elmore Scott, who is said to be the only real Daughter of the American Revolution in Texas, died last night at 8:15 p. m. at the home of her daughter, Mrs. Joe R. Hill, here at the age of 92.
 Mrs. Mary Martin Elmore Scott was born at her father's estate in Huntingdon, Autauga county, Alabama, on November 23, 1823.
 This county was afterwards named Elmore county in honor of her father, John Archer Elmore.